dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     SDK core libraries.

-*   A class declaration in a library whose language version is `< n` can be used as a mixin as long as the class meets the mixin restrictions.
+*   A class declaration in a library whose language version is `< n` can be used as a mixin as long as the class meets the existing mixin restrictions (superclass is `Object`, declares no generative constructor).
 This is is true even if the library where the class is being used as a mixin is `>= n`.

     *For libraries whose version is `< n`, we can't tell if the intent of `class` was "just a class" or "both a class and a mixin".
 For compatibility, we assume the latter, even if the class is being used as a mixin in a library whose version is `>= n` and where it does happen to be possible to distinguish those two intents.*

-*   A class declaration in a library whose version is `>= n` must be explicitly marked `mixin class` to allow the class to be used as a mixin.
+*   A class declaration in a library whose version is `>= n` must be explicitly marked `mixin class` to allow the class to be used as a mixin from another library.
 This is true even if the library where the class is being used as a mixin is `< n`.

-    *When a class is in a library where it possible to distinguish between whether the class is intended to use it as a mixin or not, the author is obliged to, and that intent applies to all other libraries regardless of their version.*
+    *When a class is in a library where it possible to distinguish between whether the class is intended to use it as a mixin or not, the author is obliged to document the intent, and that intent applies to all other libraries regardless of their version.*

 ### Compatibility